-The rest of the paper is structured as follows: Section II provides a quick overview of the clonal selection principle and its basic concepts.
-Section II-C describes our version of CLONALG.
-Section III provides a brief description of GEP and also introduces the multiple-point multiple-parent recombination operator.
-In Section IV it is described how the proposed hybrid technique is applied to data mining and Section V presents some experimental results on a set of benchmark problems.
-Finally, Section VI concludes the paper and proposes future work.
+The rest of the paper is structured as follows.
+Section II presents a brief description of previous work on the field of data classification with Artificial Immune Systems.
+Section III provides a quick overview of the clonal selection principle and its basic concepts.
+Section IV describes ECA, and Section V discusses a set of convergence issues of the algorithm.
+Section VI provides a brief description of GEP and also introduces the multiple-point multiple-parent recombination operator.
+In Section VII, it is described how the proposed hybrid technique is applied to data mining, and Section VIII presents some experimental results on a set of benchmark problems.
+The following section (Section IX) settles a discussion over the results and compares qualitatively the proposed algorithm with AIRS.
+Finally, Section X concludes the paper and proposes future work.